raheemak/colorsapp/README.md

 ## Assumptions

-- Input json only needs to be read in the beginning, if you wish to use it, update the file and comment out the line in index.js
+- Input json only needs to be read in the beginning, if you wish to use it, update the file and comment in line 51 (parseUserInput()) in server/index.js
 - It is okay to display colors in lower case.
 This was done so that I could alleviate errors when use enters a new person/color
 - Do not need to validate if user entered color is a valid color
 - Object structure needed to stay the same in mongodb (could not use subdocuments).